User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 Best practice: Always get explicit consent when using organic UGC in any commercial or off-platform setting.
 It avoids confusion, keeps things legal, and shows respect for the creator’s work.

-Using someone’s post in a way that misrepresents their intent or implies endorsement without clear permission can damage trust and open up legal risk.
+Using someone’s post in a way that misrepresents their intent or implies endorsement without clear permission can damage trust and open you up to legal risk.

 A top UGC agency can help you develop a content rights system to: